-Halloween is right around the corner so I want to share some outdoor Halloween decoration ideas with you.
-I used to do a decorating job in the San Francisco Bay Area for 15 years to celebrate this wacky holiday.
+Halloween is right around the corner, so I want to share some fun outdoor Halloween decoration ideas with you.
+I used to do a decorating job in the San Francisco Bay Area for 15 years, celebrating this wacky holiday.
 I no longer work on this project now that I live in Tucson, but it sure is fun to look back at all these delightfully scary Halloween yard decorations.

-Here are some scary outdoor Halloween decorations that I hope inspire you for your own yard, porch, and front door.
-These are the best and most unique Halloween decorations I’ve ever worked with, and they’re perfect to put on display all month long to greet trick-or-treaters and Halloween party guests.
+Here are some scary outdoor Halloween decorations that inspire you for your yard, porch, and front door.
+These are the best and most unique Halloween decorations I’ve ever worked with, and they’re perfect to put on display all month long and a great way to greet trick-or-treaters and Halloween party guests.

-Find your witches’ hat and broom and get ready to take off!
+For my fellow Halloween fans, find your witches’ hat and broom and get ready to take off to a haunted house and garden!

 Halloween Yard Decorations Ideas